The Alexandrov-Fenchel type inequalities, revisited: Introduction

 \section{Introduction}

 One of the most fundamental results in convex geometry is the Alexandrov-Fenchel (AF for short) inequality for mixed volumes on convex bodies in the Euclidean spaces.
 There are at least three different proofs to this classical result.
-The original one is due to Alexandrov and Fenchel independently around in 1936 (\cite{Al1}, \cite{Fe}).
-Soon later Alexandrov introduced the notion of mixed discriminants for matrices and took it up as a tool to derive his second proof of this inequality (\cite{Al2}).
+The original one is due to Alexandrov and Fenchel independently around 1936 (\cite{Al1}, \cite{Fe}).
+Soon afterwards Alexandrov introduced the notion of mixed discriminants for matrices and took it up as a tool to derive his second proof of this inequality (\cite{Al2}).
 Around the year 1979 Khovanskii and Teissier discovered independently a profound link between the theory of mixed volumes and algebraic geometry (\cite{Kh}, \cite{Te1}), which leads to a third proof of the AF inequality using the Hodge index theorem in algebraic geometry (cf. \cite[\S 27]{BZ}).
-Since then, Many efforts are devoted to exploring deeper relationships among them and have produced fruitful results.
+Since then, many efforts are devoted to exploring deeper relationships among them and have produced fruitful results.
 In particular, along this line several kinds of AF type inequalities and related results were discovered.
-We refer to \cite{Te2}, \cite{Te3}, \cite{Gr}, \cite{Ti}, \cite{DN}, \cite{DN2}, \cite{BFJ}, \cite{LX1}, \cite{LX2}, \cite{Xi}, \cite{DX}, and the related references therein.
+We refer to \cite{Te2}, \cite{Te3}, \cite{Gr}, \cite{Ti}, \cite{BFJ}, \cite{LX1}, \cite{LX2}, \cite{Xi}, \cite{DX}, \cite{RT}, and the related references therein.
+Some log-concave type sequences naturally arise from AF type inequalities and in K\"{a}hler geometry the latter is a direct consequence of the mixed Hodge-Riemann relation (\cite{DN}, \cite{DN2}, \cite{Ca}).
+This inspired Huh and his coauthors to develop Hodge theory for purely combinatorial objects and resolve several long-standing conjectures related to log-concavity in them.
+We refer the reader to Huh's ICM Lecture \cite{Huh} for a survey of these remarkable results.

 \emph{The main purpose} of this article is to comparatively investigate three kinds of AF type inequalities in several aspects.
 We have three main results as well as some consequences and in what follows we shall briefly describe them.